Blaise Agüera y Arcas: Google

 In 2013, Agüera y Arcas left Microsoft to lead a new machine intelligence effort at Google, along with programs in computer vision and computational photography.
-His departure from Microsoft for Google generated a press cycle, with articles appearing in publications that included The New York Times, Fast Company, International Business Times, and ValueWalk.
+His departure from Microsoft for Google generated press interest, with articles appearing in publications that included The New York Times, Fast Company, International Business Times, and ValueWalk.

 At Google, Agüera y Arcas contributed to developments in on-device machine learning for Android and Pixel, and led the invention of Federated Learning, an approach to training neural networks in a distributed setting that protects user privacy by eliminating the need to share personal data.

 In 2016, he founded the Artists and Machine Intelligence program, which fuses machine intelligence and art.
 The program's first public exhibit was on February 26, 2016 at the Gray Area, where Agüera y Arcas was the keynote speaker.
 On June 1, 2016, the program held the MAMI (Music, Art, and Machine Intelligence) show.

 In 2021, Agüera y Arcas published an opinion on his experience with the latest generation large language models in the form of AI chatbot LaMDA stating that "no objective answer is possible to the question of when an 'it' becomes a 'who'."

 In 2024, Agüera y Arcas and his Paradigms of Intelligence team, with The University of Chicago, published research on the emergence of self-replicating programs in computational environments, contributing to advancements in the fields of Origins of Life and Artificial Life.

 In 2025, Agüera y Arcas was appointed to the External Faculty at the Santa Fe Institute, a selective group of researchers advancing complex-systems science.